 Takeaway #3: People read big, bold headlines

-The bigger and more obtrusive your headlines are, the more people are likely to read them.
-Various studies, including the popular F-shaped pattern study, demonstrated that headline size is important.
+The bigger and more prominent your headlines are, the more likely people are to read them.
+Decades of research—including the well-known F-shaped pattern—show that headline prominence drives first fixation and sets scanning paths.

 eye tracking f pattern